nhahub/NHA-246/PrimeTesters/README.md

-# PrimeTester – Automation Testing Project
+# PrimeTester –  Testing Project

 PrimeTester is an automated testing project built using **Java**, **Selenium WebDriver**, **TestNG**, and **API Testing with Postman**.
 This project includes automation test scripts for Login, Cart, Checkout, Sorting, general UI validation, and API endpoints verification.